isobit/arduino-nats/README.md

 ## Features

 * Header-only library
-* Compatible with WiFi-cabable Arduinos as well as [Particle Photon / Spark Core](https://www.particle.io/) devices (automagically detected from available headers)
+* Compatible with WiFi-cabable Arduinos, [Particle Photon / Spark Core](https://www.particle.io/) devices, and even the ESP8266 (if using the Arduino extension). (automagically detected from available headers)
 * Familiar C++ object-oriented API, similar usage to the official NATS client APIs